**Make sure to see the video at the end of this article for over 100 pink decorating inspirational images.

 Your adult pink room can use all solids without a print, but consider also using patterns.

-To avoid looking like a little girl's room, avoid using small scale floral patterns.
+To keep from looking like a little girl's room, avoid using small scale floral patterns.
 Oversized floral patterns, especially those with high contrast and bold colors, will not look juvenile.

 Also avoid small geometric patterns, like checks, in pale pink & white.
 Instead, use high contrast plaids and more unique geometric patterns.